HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="distribution-of-image-byte-sizes.png",
-  caption="Distribution of image byte sizes.", description="A bar chart showing the distribution of image byte sizes on both desktop and mobile.
-At the tenth percentile, both the desktop and mobile bars are so small they're effectively invisible; the place where the mobile bar would otherwise be is labeled 252 (bytes).
-At the 25th percentile both bars are visible and tiny; the mobile bar is labeled 1,902.
-At the 50th percentile, both bars still look about the same and are still rather short; the mobile bar is labeled 10,290.
-At the seventy fifth percentile, the mobile bar is slightly taller than the desktop one, and is labelled 41,590.
+  caption="Distribution of image byte sizes.", description="A bar chart showing the distribution of image byte sizes (in kilobytes) on both desktop and mobile.
+At the tenth percentile, both the desktop and mobile bars are so small they're effectively invisible; the place where the mobile bar would otherwise be is labeled 0.3 (kilobytes).
+At the 25th percentile both bars are visible and tiny; the mobile bar is labeled 1.9.
+At the 50th percentile, both bars still look about the same and are still rather short; the mobile bar is labeled 10.3.
+At the seventy fifth percentile, the mobile bar is slightly taller than the desktop one, and is labelled 41.6.
 Finally, the 90th percentile bars tower over the rest.
-The desktop bar is slightly ahead this time; the mobile bar is labelled 130,662.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=717078449&format=interactive", sheets_gid="1999710461", sql_file="bytes_and_dimensions.sql"
+The desktop bar is slightly ahead this time; the mobile bar is labelled 130.7.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=717078449&format=interactive", sheets_gid="1999710461", sql_file="bytes_and_dimensions.sql"